alundgren/irudd-blog/README.md

 # Irudd Blog
 Combination personal blog and a way to experiment with new tech.
 May or may not contain actual posts at some point.

-Interval timer app for hangboarding.
-(Finger training for rock climbing)

 Based on the angular template app created using: dotnet new angular.

 * Debug using npm: `dotnet run`